hanmoZhong/Digital-Tools-Project/README.md

 Our group’s files are stored in the folder named “Main”.
 Within the folder you can find:

+Crawl_Data:

-Crawl_Data: contains the files used to crawl the exchange rate data from FRED, the database
+Crawl_data.py:python file used to crawl data from FRED

+crawl_list_11.6.csv: csv file exported from database, from 2021.11.08 to 2022.11.08.

+currency_data_11.6.db: exchange rate database we build, from 2021.11.08 to 2022.11.08.

 Presentation:  Presentation Powerpoint using LaTex

-Digital_Tools_Final_Presentaion: Final Presentation Powerpoint written with latex code
+Digital_Tools_Final_Presentaion: latex code for writting Presentaion PowerPoint and png/jpg files.

 app.ipynb:interactive app (Jupyter notebook) describing the main finding